2026 Canadian Housing Market Forecast: Complete Analysis

 For Sellers

-- 1.Price competitively—new listings up 20.2% means more competition
+- 1.Price competitively—elevated inventory means more competition

 - 2.Stage your home (75% of sellers see 5-15% ROI from staging)